Master's Degree Requirements

 M.A.
 Reading Lists in Greek and Latin

-**The lists below should be completed as much as is possible, but alterations may be made in consultation with the graduate advisor.
+The lists below should be followed as closely as is possible, but alterations may be made in consultation with the graduate advisor.

 Classics M.A.
 Reading List: Specialization in Latin Language and Literature